 ii.
 Adam Clarke, writing before the discovery of the ruins in Nineveh in 1840, quotes an author commenting on the disappearance of the city: “What probability was there that the capital city of a great kingdom, a city which was sixty miles in compass, a city which contained so many thousand inhabitants, a city which had walls a hundred feet high… And yet so totally was it destroyed that the place is hardly known where it was situated… Great as it was formerly, so little of it is remaining, that authors are not agreed even about its situation.”

 1. (8-11) Because of the way God judged other cities, Nineveh is ripe.

 a.
 Are you better than No Amon: No Amon is the Hebrew name for the Egyptian city of Thebes.
 Thebes was another wealthy, mighty city that was destroyed completely.
-The Assyrians in Nineveh knew this well, because it was their armies that destroyed Thebes.
-Nahum says, “Remember what you did to No Amon?
+The Assyrians in Nineveh knew this well because it was their armies that destroyed Thebes.
+Nahum said, “Remember what you did to No Amon?
 The same is coming on you.”

 b.
 You also: We are like the Ninevites.
 We see empires and nations judged in our own day and in history, just like the Assyrians saw Thebes destroyed.
 Yet we, like the Ninevites, somehow think that we will be spared, despite our sinful arrogance and rebellion.